-Here’s a quick look at some of the best fishing sites in this corner of Washington.
+What follows is a quick look at some of the best fishing sites in this corner of Washington.

 We’ll give an overview of the Snake River first, since it’s shared by all four counties, and then we’ll take a peak at some of the other great fishing holes working our way from west to east.

 A majority of this section of the Snake River flowing across the southeastern corner of Washington is largely tamed into a series of reservoirs behind hydroelectric dams.
 For many years now the dams have been the targets of groups who want to restore the Snake River’s migratory salmon and steelhead runs.